domenhauko/HLA-Go2-simulation/README.md

 ### HLA side

-`hla_gateway_receiver.py` receives the MQTT stream and publishes the pose into Portico RTI.
+`hla_gateway_receiver.py` receives the MQTT stream, joins `DemoFederation`, publishes the `HLAobjectRoot.Vehicle` object class, and updates the following attributes:

+- `x`
+- `y`
+- `yaw`

-`hla_viewer.py` joins the same federation and renders the robot pose as:
+`hla_viewer.py` joins the same federation, subscribes to those attributes, and renders the robot pose in a live Matplotlib window as:

-- a blue rectangle for the robot body,
+- a blue rectangle for the robot body
-- an orange arrow for heading.
+- an orange heading line for orientation

 ---

 ## How to run the current pipeline

-The project is currently started through **VS Code tasks**.
+The project can be started through VS Code tasks or by running the scripts manually.

 Recommended startup order:

 1. Start the Gazebo simulation.
 2. Start teleoperation.
-3. Start the MQTT adapter.
+3. Start the MQTT broker.
+4. Start the Go2 robot-state adapter.
-4. Start the HLA gateway.
+5. Start the HLA gateway.
-5. Start the HLA viewer.
+6. Start the HLA viewer.

 ### 1. Gazebo simulation

-Expected VS Code task behavior:
+Example:

 ```bash
 source /opt/ros/humble/setup.bash